Grant Astronomer Access to your VPC

 With Astronomer, all queries will come from the same IP address:

-To whitelist this IP on your Cluster, go to “Security” on your Console and, depending on the specifics of your AWS account, click on “Go to the EC2 Console.”
+First, go to “Security” on your Console and, depending on the specifics of your AWS account, click on “Go to the EC2 Console.”

 Edit Inbound Rules